Since 1956, Bay Animal Hospital has been an advocate for the health & well being of animals in our community.

 WHAT YOU SHOULD KNOW ABOUT THE RISKS OF LOW-COST STERILIZING:

 - Pre-anesthetic blood work is required for all patients.
-This is to minimize unforeseen complications with anesthesia effecting internal organs such as the liver & kidneys
+This is to minimize unforeseen complications with anesthesia effecting internal organs such as the liver & kidneys, as these particular organs are responsible for ridding the body of the anesthetic adequately.

 - Patients are kept warm by the use of heated surgery tables & heating blankets (Bair Hugger).
-We also administer warm fluids via IV catheter while your pet is being operated on
+We also administer warm fluids via IV catheter while your pet is being operated on.
+Should monitoring during a procedure tell our team that your pet is having trouble maintaining a body temperature we would prefer, there are additional tools and methods we have to ensure they are where they should be.

 - When a procedure is complete, recovery is closely monitored by our Licensed Veterinary Technicians.
 Our surgical recovery suite is attached to our surgical suite, only separated by glass door for safety, while still offering direct site by the surgery team to your pet